 Do some pre-shopping to see what’s out there

 Browse at the mall or online stores for the type of shoes you have to replace.
 In the former case, take photos and notes where you saw them and ask how many exist in your size and whether they would hold them for you for 24 hours.
 In case of online shopping just bookmark them.
 Once you have an idea what is out there go home.
-In case of online stores, bookmark the sides with the shoes you like.Check what's out their at which costs for the best bargain. #budgetfashion Click To Tweet
+In case of online stores, bookmark the sites with the shoes you like.Check what's out there at which costs for the best bargain. #budgetfashion Click To Tweet